 “David was told, ‘You cannot enter here.’ ” —2 Samuel 5:6

-So don't be discouraged.
-Jesus already has won the victory of life over death when He died on the cross and rose from the dead.
-God's love has conquered death (see Sg 8:6).
-Planned Parenthood and the "politically correct" are destined to be thrown into the same garbage dump of history as the Third Reich and the Soviet Union have been.
+So don’t be discouraged.
+Jesus already has won the victory of life over death when He died on the cross and rose from the dead (see Acts 2:24).
+God’s love has conquered death (see Sg 8:6).
+Planned Parenthood and the “politically correct” are destined to fall into the same garbage dump of history as did the Third Reich and the Soviet Union.
 Jesus alone will stand the test of time.
 He alone will reign supreme.

 Worship Jesus, “the Way, and the Truth, and the Life” (Jn 14:6), “the Resurrection and the Life” (Jn 11:25).

 Prayer: Father, thank You for saving me from the “culture of death.”

 Promise: “David grew steadily more powerful, for the Lord of hosts was with him.” —2 Sm 5:10

 Praise: St. Francis de Sales is the patron of journalists, the deaf, and adult education.
 He wrote that it is an error to teach that ordinary lay men and women cannot reach the state of being saints.

 Rescript: "In accord with the Code of Canon Law, I hereby grant the Nihil Obstat for the publication One Bread, One Body covering the time period from December 01/2021 through January 31, 2022 Reverend Steve J. Angi, Chancellor, Vicar General, Archdiocese of Cincinnati, Cincinnati, Ohio May 5, 2021"

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.